 There are three pdf files which correspond to three print sizes.
 The content information is the same on them all.

-24 inch timeline (click link to download PDF): designed to use the 24 inch roll of paper on a wide format machine.
+24-inch timeline (click link to download PDF): designed to use the 24-inch roll of paper on a wide format machine.
 It should print out to be 24" x 130" (2 ft. x 11 ft.)
-Click here to order from us.

-36 inch timeline (click link to download PDF): uses the 36 inch roll of paper on a wide format machine.
-It prints out to 36" x 200" ( 3 ft x 17 ft.) (approximate size of original version) Click here to order from us.
+36-inch timeline (click link to download PDF): uses the 36-inch roll of paper on a wide format machine.
+It prints out to 36" x 200" (3 ft x 17 ft.) (approximate size of original version)

 HmPrint pdf (click link to download PDF): prints out on a home printer on 8 letter size pages set at landscape.
 The pages can be taped together to make a small timeline which is 8.5" x 88" (8.5 inches X 7 1/2 ft.)